samanthapost16/Samantha-Post-GitHub-Assignment-1/index.md

 ## Welcome to Samantha's own page

-Here is what I did for DS105
+Here is what I did for DS105 (WRITE BLURB HERE SAMANTHA)

 You can use the [editor on GitHub](https://github.com/samanthapost16/DS105-Class-1/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.